I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 5. Flexibility and ability to adapt to changing situations.

-6. Adequate assessment of what is happening.
+6. An adequate assessment of what is happening.

 7. Consistency in decision making and subsequent actions.

-Avoid constraints and boundaries
+Avoid restrictions and boundaries

-Dream diary
+Dream Diary

 • How will I feel?